Permission management on a per project basis

 While one could create specific roles with specific permissions just for one project, those system-roles can't be duplicated and assigned for specific roles.

 So there is no work-around for allowing SVN access to non-members and public for all projects, but not allow SVN access (view and changesets) to project members only in specific projects.

 That feature would greatly help in not-yet first-released open-source projects and in collaborative commercial projects.

 Please email me if we can help co-sponsor that feature.

-#3 Updated by Felix Schäfer almost 10 years ago
+#3 Updated by Felix Schäfer over 10 years ago

 Well, we leverage the project nesting feature to work around that, and create say a project